renato-vn/tip-calculator-frontendmentor/README.md

 ## Tech Stack

-**Frontend:** Built with React, Zustand for state management, and TailwindCSS for styling.
+**Frontend:** Built with React, TypeScript, Zustand for state management, and TailwindCSS for styling.

 ##